-The composition of payment addresses, incoming viewing keys, and spending keys is a cryptographic protocol detail that should not normally be exposed to users.
-However, user-visible operations should be provided to obtain a payment address or incoming viewing key from a spending key.
+The composition of payment addresses, incoming viewing keys, full viewing keys, and spending keys is a cryptographic protocol detail that should not normally be exposed to users.
+However, user-visible operations should be provided to obtain a payment address or incoming viewing key or full viewing key from a spending key.